tclahr/uac-docs/docs/collectors.md

 ### command
 <span class="required">Required</span>

-The command that will be run in the target system and the output will be collected from.
+The command will be run in the target system and the output will be collected from it.

 The path to the executable is not required.
 Only the name of the executable and the parameters should be given.

 UAC can also run executables located in the ```bin``` directory.
-Even in this case the path to the executable is not required.
+Even in this case, the path to the executable is not required.
 The ```bin``` directory is always added to PATH when UAC starts.
 Please refer to ```bin/README.md``` file for more information.

 The example below shows how to collect the output from ```ps -ef``` command: